-Everyone wants to enjoy the holiday season to the fullest, but you don’t want a January comedown that includes worrying about your finances.
+Everyone wants to enjoy the holiday season to the fullest, but you don’t want a January that includes worrying about your finances.
 Luckily, there are lots of ways to celebrate in style without breaking the bank.
+Here are eight tips:

 Don’t decide on an arbitrary number and make that your budget.
 Go back over what you spent last year and create a true-to-life picture of your expenses.
-Factor in any changes in lifestyle in the past year, such as getting married, buying a house or the birth of a new child.
-Once you have a real view on what you will spend, you can start looking for places to curb your costs.
+Factor in any changes in lifestyle in the past year, such as getting married, buying a house, the birth of a new child, etc. Once you have a real view on what you will spend, you can start looking for places to curb your costs.

-Suggest doing Secret Santa with family, friends and co-workers
+2. Suggest doing a 'white elephant' gift exchange with family, friends and co-workers

-If you see that must-have item in a store, price check it on your phone to see if it’s cheaper somewhere else.
+If you see that must-have item in a store or online, price check it on your phone to see if it’s cheaper somewhere else.
 You can also use your phone and search engines to find promo codes for many retailers.
 A lot of stores also have price-match policies that you can use.

 Homemade gifts and decorations are often the most cherished and appreciated.
 Children love arts and crafts, so making decorations not only saves money, but creates festive memories for everyone.

 The early bird catches the worm, and this is especially true when it comes to doing holiday shopping early.
-The longer you wait, the more retailers can jack up prices.
+The longer you wait, the more retailers can increase prices.
 Make a November resolution to get all your shopping done early this year.

 Hosting can get expensive—food, beverages, party favors, and decorations.
-If you do Christmas Eve, let someone else take on New Year’s Eve.
+If you do Christmas Eve, for example, let someone else take on New Year’s Eve.
 This works especially well for family gatherings.
 If you are hosting, be sure to buy in bulk — wine, canapes, chips and dip.